nathanwilk7/Website/community/gsoc/README.md

 - details on how to implement your idea and
 - the GitHub id of your pull request.

-Please use the [this](https://docs.google.com/document/d/1Hf8GhAiBqfDsIlTqOD-8-f9cQ9F1JpOrJkzta4SLOwk) template for writing you proposal.
+Please use [this](https://docs.google.com/document/d/1Hf8GhAiBqfDsIlTqOD-8-f9cQ9F1JpOrJkzta4SLOwk) template for writing your proposal.